New Year, New Me… ntal Breakdown

 • What I tolerate

-• What I refuse to negotiate with
+• What I refuse

 No personas.

-No borrowed philosophies.
+No borrowed ideas.

 Just tightening the loop between intent and action.